ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-11-linear-regression.md

 A linear model assumes that the effect of each independent variable on the response does not depend upon the rest of the independent variables.
 Linear regression therefore assumes a linearity in  coefficients (beta) of the variables.
 Epsilon is the irreducible error (un-measured).
 It is the unexplained variability in a dataset.

+Linear regression is a parametric model, so it has assumptions like the model errors are independent, model errors have equal variance (homoscedasticity), and they are normally distributed.

 # Association & interaction

 **Association between two variables** means the values of one variable relate in some way to the values of the other, and is measured by correlation (coefficient).